NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 `spark.rapids.shuffle.multiThreaded.[writer|reader].threads`.
 An appropriate value for these pools is the number of cores in the system divided by the number of executors per machine.

+On the reader side, when blocks are received from the network, they are queued onto these threads for decompression and decode.
+The amount of bytes we allow in flight per Spark task is controlled by: `spark.rapids.shuffle.multiThreaded.maxBytesInFlight`, and it is set to 128MB-per-task as a default.
+Note that this memory comes from the Netty off-heap pool, and this is sized at startup automatically by Netty, but this limit can be controlled by setting `-Dio.netty.maxDirectMemory=[amount in Bytes]` under `spark.executor.extraJavaOptions`.

 ## UCX Mode

 ---